Xunius/gplot/docs/boxfill.rst

 The :py:class:`base_utils.Pcolor` class shares the same signature as :py:class:`base_utils.Boxfill`, and their usages are also identical.
-(honestly, is there any difference between the two?)
+(Honestly, is there any difference between the two?)

 Basic plot example